BTC, ETH, BNB, ADA, DOT, XRP, UNI, THETA, LTC, LINK

 LTC / USDT daily chart.
 Source: TradingView

-After defending the triangle trend line on March 27 and 28, the bulls have pushed the price above the 20-day EMA ($ 190.68) today.
-The price could now move up to the resistance line of the triangle where the bulls are likely to face strong resistance from the bears.
+If the price bounces off the trend line, it will indicate that the bulls continue to buy on the dips.
+That could keep the LTC / USDT pair trading inside the triangle for a few more days.

-If the price turns down from the resistance line, the LTC / USD pair could extend its stay inside the triangle for a few more days.
+The flat moving averages and the RSI near the midpoint suggest a balance between supply and demand.

-However, if the bulls carry the price above the triangle, the pair can rise to $ 246.96 and then to the pattern’s target of $ 309.
-This bullish view will be invalidated if the price turns down and falls below $ 168.
+This neutral view will be invalidated after the price breaks above or below the triangle.
+That could indicate the possible start of a trend move.

 LINK / USDT